dynamsoft-docs/barcode-reader-docs/parameters/reference/min-quiet-zone-width.md

 ## Setting Methods
-`MinQuietZoneWidth` is supported to be set through JSON template.
+`MinQuietZoneWidth` can be set via JSON template.

 ### As JSON Parameter
 `MinQuietZoneWidth` as a JSON parameter is a number value defined as below.